usdaud/algotradinglib.github.io/en/pedia/e/economic_sentiment_analysis.md

 # Economic Sentiment Analysis

-Economic [sentiment analysis](../s/sentiment_analysis.md) refers to the utilization of text analysis and natural language processing (NLP) techniques to assess public and market sentiment based on economic-related textual data sources.
+Economic [sentiment analysis](../s/sentiment_analysis.md) refers to the utilization of text analysis and [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) techniques to assess public and market sentiment based on economic-related textual data sources.
 These sources can include news articles, financial reports, social media postings, professional analyses, central bank communications, and other forms of written content that contain economic information.
 By analyzing these texts, traders, economists, and financial analysts can gauge the overall mood or sentiment towards [economic indicators](../e/economic_indicators.md), companies, or financial markets, enabling them to make more informed decisions.

 ## Importance of Economic Sentiment Analysis